spmse/spmse/README.md

 #### Some other things

-- 🔭 Currently mostly working for my company
+- 🔭 Mostly working as a Consultant, Trainer, or Developer
-- 🌱 Currently learning more about advanced automation techniques, team building, entrepreneurship, community building
+- 🌱 Currently learning more about
+    - the Go programming language
+    - community building,
+    - entrepreneurship,
+    - team building
-- 💬 You can ask me about WebDev, Typescript, React, NextJS, Python, Docker, GitLab CI, CI/CD, Kubernetes, Ansible, Terraform/OpenTofu
+- 💬 You can ask me about WebDev, Typescript, React, NextJS, Python, Docker, GitLab CI, Jenkins, Github Actions, CI/CD, Kubernetes, Helm, Ansible, Terraform
 - 😄 Pronouns: he/him